 We will prepare the above-referenced tax returns solely for filing with the Internal Revenue Service (“IRS”) and applicable state and local tax authorities.
 Our work is not intended to benefit or influence any third party, either to obtain credit or for any other purpose.

 You agree to indemnify and hold us harmless with respect to any and all claims arising from the use of the tax returns for any purpose other than filing with the IRS, state and local tax authorities regardless of the nature of the claim, including the negligence of any party.

 This engagement is limited to the professional services outlined above.

-In some cases, a dependent or minor child under your care and supervision may be required to file a U.S. and/or state income tax return and/or international informational report (example: FinCEN Form 114 (FBAR)).
-Generally, this is a service for which we will provide under this Engagement as a “dependent tax filing” billed based on our most current standard tax preparation fee schedule.
-However, in some circumstances we may require that an additional engagement letter be completed by the you, the parent or guardian.
-We will notify you if we determine this to be required.
+In some cases, a dependent or minor child under your care and supervision may be required to file a U.S. income tax return, state income tax return, and/or International Informational Report (e.g., FinCEN Form 114 (FBAR)).
+Generally, if you request that we prepare such forms on your dependent’s behalf, we will consider that service to be covered under the current engagement as a “dependent tax filing,” and we will bill the preparation to you based on our most recent tax preparation fee schedule.
+However, in some circumstances, we may require that the preparation be handled under a separate engagement, with an additional Engagement Letter to be completed by you, the parent or guardian.
+In that case, we will notify you of the requirement for a separate engagement.

 Information Gathering and Submittal Process

 You are responsible for fully and accurately disclosing to us all relevant facts affecting your returns.
 To help you assemble the information needed for your returns, we will provide you with a questionnaire, organizer, and/or other document requesting specific information.
 Once your information is assembled and organizers/questionnaires are complete, you will submit your complete information to us.
 Please know that failure to provide information via completed questionnaires and organizers may require an extraordinary effort on our part, which may be reflected in our fee for service.